-In addition to books, Beck enjoys working on wooden boats, scuba diving in the Puget Sound, adventuring around the Pacific Northwest, and hiking in the North Cascades with his family.
+In addition to books, Beck enjoys volunteering in emergency communications, ham radio, boating, working on wooden boats, scuba diving, adventuring around the Pacific Northwest, and hiking in the North Cascades with his family.

 Barry Provorse’s journey into the world of corporate publishing began on the final assembly floor of Boeing's 747-production facility in Everett, Washington, in 1969.
 He had just graduated from Seattle University, and his fascination with Boeing's people, products, and processes sparked his interest in the structure and evolution of businesses.
 His curiosity about how organizations work, and the risks they assume on their paths to success, eventually drew him into publishing.